thornjad/bf/README.md

 # bf

-A naive implementation of the brainfuck language
+A naïve implementation of the brainfuck language